As One (opera)

 As One is a chamber opera for two voices and a string quartet composed and created by Laura Kaminsky with librettists Mark Campbell and Kimberly Reed.
 It is a coming-of-age story about transgender woman Hannah, depicting her journey through her transition.
-The opera premiered in September of 2014 at the Brooklyn Academy of Music.
+The opera premiered in September 2014 at the Brooklyn Academy of Music.

 Roles

 Synopsis

 Hannah is a transgender woman (portrayed by two singers, Hannah Before (a baritone) and Hannah After (a mezzo-soprano)).
 During the scenes, Hannah discovers her gender identity and learns to love herself in a world where she is not accepted.
 The opera is approximately 75 minutes long.

 The opera is composed of two parts.
 Each part represents essential moments of Hannah's coming of age through a series of episodes.

 Part I

 The first section of the opera describes Hannah's feeling of unease in her high school and loneliness in the world.
 In the climax of Part I, she is reassured that she is not alone and learns she is not the only person to feel this way.